 This pair of “under and over” barrelled holster pistols owned by William Blathwayt were probably taken on campaign with him in Flanders when head of William III’s army.

 Gun; One of a pair of late 17th century "over & under" flintlock holster pistols probably by John Shaw of London, c 1690.
 In oak box with green velvet backing.

 Possibly owned by William Blathwayt 1649-1717, perhaps taken with him to Holland.
-Indigenous collection purchased by Ministry of Works and entered National Trust ownership 1961.
+Indigenous collection purchased by Ministry of Works in 1956 and given to National Trust in 1961.

 Marks and inscriptions

 Left side of barrel breech: IS (maker's mark) Crowned GP and V (London Gunmaker Company proof marks)

 John Shaw, gunsmith I.S., maker (?)